dqops/dqo/docs/dqo-concepts/data-observability.md

 ```

 ## Deactivating the policy
-The configurations of data quality policies can be deactivated.
-DQOps does not apply the deactivated policies.
+The configurations of data quality policies can be disabled.
+DQOps does not apply the disabled policies.
 Each checks configuration file has a *disabled* boolean flag.
 The following examples show how to turn off a policy.

 The following example shows how to disable a table-level policy.